natsumisawa/github-convs/README.md

 ※ please pull master regularly

 ## COMMAND
-you can see details if try `git-help`👍
+you can see details if you try `git-help`👍